 As part of the study we will collect rectal swabs and samples of your blood and urine.
 These samples will be used for a number of laboratory tests for your safety and measurements of study drug in your body.
 Samples of your blood and urine will be sent to designated laboratories in the U.S. for further testing related to potential or confirmed HIV infection, and the potential presence of HIV medications including Truvada® and legal or illegal drugs.
-There may be some leftover samples of blood and urine samples after all of the study-related testing has been completed.
+If you are enrolled into the study, there may be some leftover samples of blood and urine samples after all of the study-related testing has been completed.
 We would like to use these samples for future research studies to develop new HIV tests, HIV vaccines and treatments.
 If you agree to this use of your samples, we will ask you to check a box the end of this form.
+If you screen for the study and are not enrolled, we will destroy the samples collected after all protocol related testing is complete.